bwitherspoon/libcomm/README.md

 Signum
 =======

-This is a library for signals and communication systems.
+A library for signal processing and communication systems.

 Dependencies
 ------------